alan-turing-institute/learn-azure/01_Intro/01_Intro.rst

 * ``--output [-o]``: Changes the output format.
 The available formats are ``json``, ``jsonc`` (colorised JSON), ``tsv`` (Tab-Separated Values), ``table`` (human-readable ASCII tables), and ``yaml``.
 By default, the CLI outputs JSON.
 * ``--query``: Uses the `JMESPath query language <http://jmespath.org/>`_ to filter the output returned from Azure services.
 To learn more about queries, see `Query command results with Azure CLI <https://docs.microsoft.com/en-us/cli/azure/query-azure-cli?view=azure-cli-latest>`_ and the `JMESPath tutorial <http://jmespath.org/tutorial.html>`_.
 * ``--verbose``: Prints useful information about resources created in Azure during an operation.
-* ``debug``: Prints even more information about CLI operations for debugging purposes.
+* ``--debug``: Prints even more information about CLI operations for debugging purposes.